 Follow the same preparation steps, but set the Instant Pot to pressure cook for 35-40 minutes before releasing pressure.

-The easy instructions for making Root Beer Country Ribs for the Slow Cooker:
+How to make Root Beer Country Ribs in the Slow Cooker:

 - Season the ribs (I used bone-in) with salt and pepper and place them into a slow cooker.

 - In a small bowl combine ketchup, BBQ sauce, and root beer.